nicfv/Psychart/README.md

 Importantly, if there is missing data in one field, for example if dry bulb temperature has not been reporting for the last 5 minutes, no new states are calculated, and no new data is plotted in Psychart for the last 5 minutes to avoid the display of inaccurate data.

+Psychart works best both visually and practically when observing a narrow span of time.
+If Psychart is loading very slowly, try to decrease the _Time range_ in Grafana.
+Both absolute and relative time spans are accepted by Psychart.
+If the data still seems too cluttered, try disabling the line that connects the series or reducing the point radius.

 ## Screenshots

 ![screenshot](https://raw.githubusercontent.com/nicfv/Psychart/main/src/img/screenshot.png)